Early Byzantine mosaics in the Middle East: Jerusalem, Judaean hill country and Shephelah

 Ruins of three Byzantine churches were discovered in the village of Bayt Jibrin (ancient Eleutheropolis).
 One was decorated with an exquisite mosaic depicting the four seasons, but it was defaced during the 1948 Arab-Israeli War.
 The other church north of the wadi was excavated in 1941–1942.
 Its floor mosaic has octagons with representations of birds, quadrupeds, and scenes from the story of Jonah depicting the prophet being thrown out of the boat or resting.

 In nearby Emmaus Nicopolis, two Byzantine basilicas were built in the 6-7th centuries above the traditional house of Cleopas, which was venerated by Christians as the place of the breaking of bread by the risen Christ.
 Both were decorated with mosaic floors.
 In the northern nave of the southern basilica, a nilotic mosaic portrayed birds, animals and flowers.
 In Abu Ghosh a 5th-century mosaic floor was preserved in the modern Church of the Ark of the Covenant.

-In 1995-99 two large Byzantine churches were discovered in Khirbet Yattir (ancient Iethira) in the southern part of the Judean hills, close to the norther Negev.
+In 1995-99 two large Byzantine churches were discovered in Khirbet Yattir (ancient Iethira) in the southern part of the Judean hills, close to the northern Negev.
 They belonged to monastic communities and were paved with beautiful mosaics in the 6-7th centuries.
 Two phases can be distinguished in the mosaic floor of Church C. The earlier was decorated with four birds and medallions of vines while the later one was divided into 23 strips which contain magical symbols and holy names.
 The dedicatory inscription dates this mosaic to the year 631/32.